iNPUTmice/p2/README.md

 ### Further optimizations

-Currently, when receiving a push from a Jabber server, the app server takes the domain name and the node id to look up a push token.
-If the node id is unique enough, we don’t actually need the domain as a second identifier.
-However since push in general is still somewhat experimental, I would like to keep the domain information for now to be able to properly debug the app server when something goes wrong and narrow down potential proplems to a specific server.

-The domain will be removed from the database once everything goes smoothly.
+An alternative design omits registration with the app server and instead stores the token on the user’s server.
+For each push the XMPP server includes all information the app server needs to execute the push.
+The app server becomes a true proxy that doesn’t require its own database.